vnu-hcmiu-cvip/vnu-hcmiu-cvip.github.io/README.md

 cloudflared tunnel login
 ```
 Running this command will:
 - Open a browser window and prompt you to log in to your Cloudflare account.
-After logging in to your account, select your hostname.
+After logging in to your account, select your hostname (i.e. `hcmiucvip.com`).
 - Generate an account certificate, the [cert.pem file](/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-useful-terms/#cert-pem), in the [default `cloudflared` directory](/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-useful-terms/#default-cloudflared-directory)

 #### 3. Create a tunnel and give it a name